Opioid and Substance Misuse Response Coordination

 THE SCIENCE OF ADDICTION

 Drug addiction can be difficult to understand.
 Substance use is often associated with a lack of morals or willpower.
 However, drug addiction is a complex disease, and quitting often requires more than a strong will and good intentions.
 Drugs alter the brain and impair the ability to exercise self-control which makes quitting difficult, even for those that want to.
 It is important to know too, that becoming addicted does not conform to stereotypes and does not always involve illicit substances.
-Click on our Community and Recovery Resource Guide to find resources for substance use recovery in North Georgia in English.
-Click HERE for the Community and Recovery Resource Guide in Spanish!
+Click on the 2024 edition of our Community and Recovery Resource Guide to find resources for substance use recovery in North Georgia in English.
+Click HERE for the Community and Recovery Resource Guide in Spanish (production of updated edition in Spanish is in progress and will soon be available.)

 What are Opioids?